keirf/flashfloppy/README.md

 # FlashFloppy

 A retro floppy emulator for the ubiquitous Gotek hardware.
-- Directly supports HFE, ADF, IMG and ST image formats.
+- Directly supports HFE, ADF, DSK, IMG and ST image formats.
 - Supports usage with no configuration!
 Just dump images into the root of an empty USB stick.
 - Compatible with the HxC ecosystem: Autoboot and Indexed